Cabbagetown Preservation Association

 • The Toronto History Weekly is a new newsletter by Adam Bunch which summarizes what's going on in the local history scene.
 It's a useful place to check for events and talks, as well as curiosities.
 Have a look -- it's free for the first few issues.

-• Check out the TOBuilt Database, which now has 12,500+ entries!
+• The history of your home: to go a bit further than the Cabbagetown Property Search on the Cabbagetown HCD Committee website, check out the TOBuilt Database, which now has 12,500+ entries!
 An open source database of images and information about buildings & structures in Toronto.
 A project of the Architectural Conservancy Ontario.

 The CPA celebrates our heritage while looking to the future; encouraging preservation of this 19th century community for 21st century living.